RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 #### Relationships

-Also included in the `product_tree` section is a `relationships` object which is used by Red Hat to help represent layered products.
+Also included in the `product_tree` section is a `relationships` object which is used by Red Hat to represent layered products.
 One or more relationship entries will be present for all `product_version` objects found in the `branches` object.
 All of these objects are of the `default_component_of` category and include the full product name and product ID (a combination of the `product_name` and the `product_version`), a reference to the component name